kyclark/tiny_python_projects/book.md

 \newpage

-# Chapter 23: Pig Latin
+# Chapter 26: Pig Latin

 Write a Python program named `piggie.py` that takes one or more file names as positional arguments and converts all the words in them into "Pig Latin" (see rules below).
 Write the output to a directory given with the flags `-o|--outdir` (default `out-yay`) using the same basename as the input file, e.g., `input/foo.txt` would be written to `out-yay/foo.txt`.

 if a file argument names a non-existent file, print a warning to STDERR and skip that file.
 If the output directory does not exist, create it.

-# Pig Latin Rules
+To create "Pig Latin":

 1. If the word begins with consonants, e.g., "k" or "ch", move them to the end of the word and append "ay" so that "mouse" becomes "ouse-may" and "chair" becomes "air-chay."
 2. If the word begins with a vowel, simple append "-yay" to the end, so "apple" is "apple-yay."